meetalva/alva-design/docs/guides/create-library.md

 After completion you will …

 * … know how to set up a component library
-* … know hot to add new components to your library
+* … know how to add new components to your library
 * … have a full tech setup for development of components compatible with Alva

 Following along is very useful to understand what happens behind the scences.